Joystream/joystream/README.md

 ### Step-by-step Process

-This whole process should take no more than **X** days from start to finish, and involves the following sequence of events and corresponding deadlines.
+This whole process should take no more than **7** working days from start to finish, and involves the following sequence of events and corresponding deadlines.

 1. The following must be determined no later than **the day before the prior testnet release.**